 Feedback loops can be terrifying when it comes to climate change, but they’re a true godsend for marketers.
 At the heart of product-led growth is the belief that you can harness feedback loops to power sustainable growth.
 The goal is to turn a higher percentage of overall users into brand advocates.
 As you encourage more people to sing the praises of your product, they’ll invite more users to join.
 This fresh wave of users can then be converted, and the cycle continues and grows.

 These systems don’t make themselves (which is good news for product marketers who’d like to keep our jobs).
-To create this feedback loop, you need to understand the stages of product adoption: activation, adoption, expansion, and advocacy.
+To create this feedback loop, you need to understand the stages of product adoption: evaluation, activation, adoption, expansion, and advocacy.
 You also need to invest time and resources into making your system better at nudging users through each stage.
 As your system improves, the percentage of users who become advocates will grow, increasing your product’s reach and the number of new users signing up.
 No need to wonder where your next tranche of signups will come from—your product and system will do it for you.

 What is a product adoption process?